MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-reservation-update.md

 ## What's changing?

-The changes below apply to the Global provisioned, Data Zone provisioned, and Provisioned deployment types.
+The changes below apply to the global provisioned, data zone provisioned, and provisioned deployment types.

 > [!IMPORTANT]
 > The changes in this article do not apply to the older *"Provisioned Classic (PTU-C)"* offering.
 They only affect the Provisioned (also known as the Provisioned Managed) offering.